lucasOlivio/UbisoftNext2024/Docs/ECS.md

 ## Overview

-The Custom Entity-Component System (ECS) in MyGame provides a dynamic composition and behavior as well as a good performance for a big amount of entities in a scene.
+The Custom Entity-Component System (ECS) in MyEngine provides a dynamic composition and behavior as well as a good performance for a big amount of entities in a scene.

 ### Custom types